 Camphill Scotland Council

-Our governing body is composed of twelve trustees.
-Each of our eleven member communities nominates a trustee.
+Our governing body is composed of trustees.
+Each member communities nominates a trustee.
 Members review their nomination every four years and can make a new appointment at that time.
 The Chair is also a trustee; the Chair is appointed for a fixed term of four years.

 I joined the Camphill Blair Drummond community in early 2008 as their Director of Operations.
 I have over 24 years’ experience in health & social care, with a range of roles in both the private & third sector.
 Since joining Camphill Blair Drummond, I have had the pleasure in leading the community through a significant period of growth and change.
 I believe that the knowledge and experiences gained from various roles and my interest in supporting people to realise their potential, will enable me to support the work of Camphill Scotland and the growth of Camphill communities in the future.
 I am also a trustee for the Camphill Central Scotland Social Fund, Ochil Tower School and Loch Arthur Community.
 The balance to all this is my wife and three girls who provide a different range of joys and challenges!

-Membership is open to Camphill communities in Scotland, and all eleven Camphill communities are currently Members.
+Membership is open to Camphill communities in Scotland.

 We are registered with the Office of the Scottish Charity Regulator (OSCR) as a Scottish Charitable Incorporated Organisation (SCIO).
 Our charity number is: SC024428.
 Please visit OSCR’s website to view our regulatory information.